The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Some implications of ``ten bits per second''

 At the same time, we know that humans never extract more than about 10 bits/s from the visual scene.
 So one could instead convey to the user only the important results of visual processing, such as the identity and location of objects and people in the scene.
 This can be done comfortably using natural language: A computer translates the visual scene to speech in real time and narrates it to the user according to their needs.
 Such a device was practical already in 2018~\citep{liu_augmented_2018}, and the intervening developments in computer vision and natural language processing are enabling even more powerful augmented-reality apps for blind people.

 On the motor output side, neural prostheses have been developed that aim to restore some mobility to paralyzed patients.
 To bridge the gap between the brain and muscles, one can implant a 100-electrode array in some region of the motor or pre-motor cortex, record the spike trains of neurons there, and decode from those signals the user's intended movement~\citep{hochberg_reach_2012, andersen_thought_2019}.
 The result gets translated into commands for a robot or exoskeleton.
 These systems have demonstrated some interesting capabilities, for example, a recent benchmark-setting BCI can decode intended handwriting at 90 English characters per minute, or 1.5 bits/s~\citep{willett_high-performance_2021}.
 A speech BCI can decode intended speech up to 62 words per minute, half the rate of the typist \citep{willett_high-performance_2023}.
+Such devices could greatly benefit those with conditions like amyotrophic lateral sclerosis (ALS) and Parkinson's disease, who struggle with speech production.

 However, the vast majority of paralyzed people are able to hear and speak, and for those patients language offers a much simpler brain-machine interface.
 The subject can write by simply dictating text to the machine.
 And she can move her exoskeleton with a few high-level voice commands.
 If the robot thinks along by predicting the user's most likely requests, this communication will require only a few words (``Siri: sip beer''), leaving most of the language channel open for other uses.
 The important principle for both sensory and motor BCIs is that one really needs to convey only a few bits per second to and from the brain, and those can generally be carried by interfaces that don't require drilling holes in the user's head~\citep{chaudhary_brain-computer_2016}.